 - The additional energy required to blend inline is minimal compared to motorized agitators due to low differential pressure.

 - A wide variety of online analyzers measure the desired characteristics of the blend in or near real-time.
-Any off-spec result is corrected immediately.
+Thus, any off-spec result is corrected immediately.

-- A properly designed mixing and analysis loop ensure a representative sample.
+- An adequately designed mixing and analysis loop ensure a representative sample.

 - When operated as a direct feed to the CDU, the feedstocks can be adjusted in minutes to optimize the refinery output.